Exploring Cooking Methods – Pre Cooking Ribs In The Oven

 - Because we’ve already pre-cooked the ribs in the oven, we don’t really need to follow the “3” step of the “3-2-1” method and we can just move straight to the next one instead.
 According to the Barbeque Bible, the step you need to focus on now involves wrapping the ribs up in foil together with a liquid.
 Go with the liquid you want here.

-- After preparing your rib packet, you can now place them on top of the grill and let them cook for 2 hours.
+- After preparing your rib packet, you can now place them on top of the grill and grill ribs for 2 hours.
 Now, it is worth noting here that you don’t actually have to use the grill.
 If you wanted to, you can just as easily place the foil package inside an oven.
+But you can definitely use a gas grill or a charcoal grill if that's your thing.

 - Once the 2 hours have passed, you can take the ribs out of the foil, but you’re not done just yet.
 The last step of this method is to let the ribs cook for another hour.
 If you are already using the grill, you can sear the surface of the ribs to create those visually appealing grill marks.
 Also, don’t forget to baste the ribs every now and then to keep them moist as you near the end of the process.